About Shortis & Simpson

+They perform seasons of political satire, as well as history-related shows.
 They also run a world music choir, Worldly Goods.

 “…their satirical verbal arrows are not only very funny, but unerringly accurate at finding their targets…. extraordinary singer/songwriter talents of Canberra’s dynamic cabaret duo of Shortis and Simpson… two impeccable performers….”

 Moya Simpson, singer, actor, comedian, leader of voice workshops and choirs, discovered she could sing in 1984.
 Since then she has carved out a career built upon her extraordinary vocal versatility, comic timing and energetic delivery of whatever she takes on.

 She’s sung songs of the Balkans in Mesana Salata and Martenitsa, toured for Musica Viva in acappella group Girls In Your Town with Mara Kiek, Jarnie Birmingham and Margret RoadKnight, and trained with British singer and voice specialist Frankie Armstrong to develop her own voice workshop skills.

 Her comedy cabaret persona emerged when she was a member of Bishop and the Actresses with Margret RoadKnight, Kerry-Ella MaCaullay and John Shortis in the early ’90s.
 This led to performances at the School of Arts Café in Queanbeyan, and eventually the emergence of Shortis and Simpson as a comedy cabaret act.

 She has written and performed in her own shows, Close Your Eyes and Think of England (the stories of six English female singers), and Big Voice (the story of discovering her own voice.)
 Her podcast Moya Simpson’s Voices is available to listen to on Soundcloud.